CallMeBlad3z/Flagged/README.md

 - npm (v9 or later) or Yarn
 - Android 14 (SDK 34)

+## Backend Repository

+The app requires a connection the backend, see: [flagged-backend](https://github.com/CallMeBlad3z/flagged-backend).

 ## Installation
 1. Clone or download the repository
 2. In the root directory (package.json)